roderickjackson-bradley/socket_io_app/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 The starter code for this lesson has had quite a bit of code added to it since you last saw the Cat Collector.

-However, none of the code has anything that you haven't worked with already.
+However, none of the additional code has anything that you haven't worked with already.

-Because many-to-many relationships require a Model that is independent of other models, a `Toy` Model, and all of its CRUD has been implemented.
+Because many-to-many relationships require a Model that is independent of other models, a `Toy` Model and all of its CRUD has been implemented.

 This way, we can focus on how to implement the actual `Cat >--< Toy` relationship in this lesson.

-Because a new `Toy` model has been, there are migration files in the starter code that have not yet been migrated in your copy of the database.
+Because a new `Toy` model has been, there are migration files in the starter code that have not yet been migrated in the database on your computer.
 Let's do that now:

 ```
 $ python3 manage.py migrate